eurosoft-uk/shim-review/README.md

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************
-Eurosoft develops diagnostic and testing solutions for PC hardware manufacturers, service providers, and enterprise IT environments.
+Eurosoft develops diagnostic and testing solutions for PC hardware manufacturers, service providers, refurbishers and enterprise IT environments.
 Our flagship products are designed to perform comprehensive hardware testing outside the operating system, booting directly from custom UEFI-based media (e.g., USB or PXE).

 Historically, Eurosoft has shipped a custom UEFI bootloader (euroloader.efi) since 2015, which launches our diagnostic tools in a secure and controlled environment.
 With the evolution of UEFI Secure Boot policies—especially Microsoft's requirement that third-party UEFI binaries must be signed through the UEFI CA—we can no longer reliably boot on systems with Secure Boot enabled unless our bootloader is signed accordingly.